 26. A Moisture-Wicking Shirt

 If you’re headed to Spain in summer or intend to be active while you’re there, do not underestimate the heat.
 It can be the key consideration when deciding what to wear in Spain.

 Spending time in Spain can be a sweaty affair, so it’s best to pack accordingly.
 One or more moisture-wicking shirts can therefore be worth their weight in Spanish gold.

-Whether you’re taking to the trails of heading out for a night on the town, a well-chosen shirt that wicks moisture away quickly can make life much more comfortable.
+Whether you’re taking to the trails or heading out for a night on the town, a well-chosen shirt that wicks moisture away quickly can make life much more comfortable.

 These are available for men and women, in a variety of colors and styles.
-A long sleeved one can also save on sunscreen and insect repellent.
-It may not be as cool, however, so it’s ideal for evening rather than day wear.
+A long-sleeved one can also save on sunscreen and insect repellent.
+It may not be as cool, however, so it’s ideal for the evening rather than day wear.

 27. Portable Charging Stick